mpicbg-csbd/unet-smfish-seg/notes/notes.md

     raise NotImplementedError("tostring() has been removed. "
 NotImplementedError: tostring() has been removed.
 Please call tobytes() instead

 We can fix this problem by making sure that we use the correct version of scikit_image.
 See tests/warp.py and the way it uses pkg_resources and sys.path.
 NOTE: that I couldn't find any way having python3 *prefer* my .local site-packages over the main one in /sw/apps without adding it explicitly to the head of the list at runtime. $PYTHONPATH adds it to the END of the list, which is not good enough.

-# PROBLEM: I'm getting divide-by-zero errors when running prediction after training.
+# GONE.
+PROBLEM: I'm getting divide-by-zero errors when running prediction after training.

+But I can see many places where I would divide by zero... is this actually a problem?
+You can divide one numpy array by another, where you divide 0/0 you get a nan.
+1/0 gives inf. -1/0 gives -inf.

 # SOLVED: PROBLEM: prediction still has square artifacts, but only visible on weak/untrained models.